-MKT 3570 Industrial Marketing
+MKT 3570 Business-to-Business Marketing

-Prerequisite: Marketing 2501.
+Prerequisite: MKT 2501.
 The course emphasizes the special nature of marketing to organizations as opposed to individual consumers.
 These organizations include commercial enterprises, institutions, and government units.
 Emphasis is placed on providing frameworks which can be used by business marketers to help develop more effective marketing strategies.